leahciMic/react-sidebar/README.md

 Change log
 ----------

+## 2.3
+ - Add support for specifying a width allowing one to render a docked/open sidebar server side

 ## 2.2
  - Move from onTouchTap to onClick for React 15.2 compatibility (@factorize)
  - Fix accessibility issues (@cristian-sima)